-- ► Simple properties have literal values such as strings and Booleans - Arrays and structures are sets of related values.

-- Structures are sets of named properties (fields), with each field holding a value.
+- Simple properties have literal values such as strings and Booleans - Arrays and structures are sets of related values. - > Arrays are sets of indexed items, with each item holding a value. - > Structures are sets of named properties (fields), with each field holding a value.